top of page

 • Relationship difficulties

-Substance abuse counseling treats the whole person, not just the addiction, improving outcomes and reducing relapse risk.
+Substance abuse counseling treats the whole person, not just the addiction.
+This approach improves outcomes and reduces relapse risk.

 4. Reducing Shame and Building Self-Compassion